HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   )
 }}

+This progression in web fonts shows.
+Web font usage continues to grow.
+In the [2020 Fonts](../2020/fonts) chapter, 82% of all desktop sites used web fonts.
+In the two years since then, usage has increased to about 84%.
+The numbers are slightly lower for mobile, but represents a similar growth.

 While we've made tremendous progress we're not quite there yet.
 Large percentages of the world's population can't use web fonts because their writing systems are either too large or too complex to be delivered as a (small) web font.
-Fortunately, the W3C Fonts Working Group is working hard on the <a hreflang="en" href="https://www.w3.org/TR/IFT/">Incremental Font Transfer</a> web standard that will hopefully solve this.
+Fortunately, the <a hreflang="en" href="https://www.w3.org/Fonts/WG/">W3C Fonts Working Group</a> is working hard on the <a hreflang="en" href="https://www.w3.org/TR/IFT/">Incremental Font Transfer</a> web standard that will hopefully solve this.

-There was no font chapter in 2021, but we  hope we can make up for that this year.
+There was no Fonts chapter in 2021, but w hope we can make up for that this year.
 We took a slightly different angle this year by taking a closer look at what is inside font files and how fonts are used in CSS.
-We of course also returned to the "classics" such as services, font-display, and resource hints usage.
-Finally, we wrap up the chapter with two special focus sections on variable and color fonts, because we think they are great (and nobody stopped us).
+We of course also returned to the "classics" such as services, `font-display`, and resource hints usage.
+Finally, we wrap up the chapter with two special focus sections on variable and color fonts, because we think they are great.

 ## Performance

-Surprisingly, not a lot has changed in the types of fonts served.
-About 75% of all font files are served as <a hreflang="en" href="https://www.w3.org/TR/WOFF2/">WOFF2</a>, about 12% as WOFF and the remainder as either octet-stream or ttf (and then a whole bunch of random MIME types).
-This is fairly similar to the results in the 2020 fonts chapter.
-Fortunately, SVG and EOT font usage has almost disappeared completely.

 {{ figure_markup(
   image="popular-web-font-mime-types.png",